 A staff member who is notified of a discontinuation will receive full benefits until the separation date.

-By executing the Release, a former staff member who has been separated under this policy without a transfer job opportunity and is receiving pay continuation payments is eligible for benefits continuation during the period of pay continuation, as described in Section IV.A., for the following benefits: medical, dental, vision, and tuition assistance with continuation by the University of its normal share of the cost.
-All other benefits, including disability, life insurance, and retirement, will be discontinued on the separation date.
+By executing the Release, a former staff member who has been separated under this policy without a transfer job opportunity and who is receiving pay continuation payments is eligible for benefits continuation during the period of pay continuation, as described in Section 628.4A, for the following benefits: medical, dental and vision with continuation by the University of its normal share of the cost.
+All other benefits, including disability, life insurance, and retirement, will end on your separation date.
 Tuition assistance is available only to a staff member who is participating in the tuition scholarship or direct grant program at the time of notice of discontinuation.
 Such assistance terminates as of the end of the semester in which notice of separation is given.

-Upon separation and within prescribed time periods afterwards, the former staff member may be allowed to continue benefits at his/her expense under federal regulations implementing the Consolidated Omnibus Budget Reconciliation Act of 1986.
+Upon the end of pay continuation period and within prescribed time periods afterwards, the former staff member may be allowed to continue benefits at his/her expense under federal regulations implementing the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986.
 Such coverage may be available for eligible dependents, as well.

-Supplemental Long Term Disability Insurance may be continued, at your option, through Standard Insurance Company ("The Standard").
+A staff member may continue his/her Supplemental Long Term Disability Insurance directly through the University’s third party vendor, Broadspire.
 Payroll deductions will continue through the end of the pay continuation period.
-At the end of the pay continuation period, The Standard will commence direct billing unless you elect not to continue the coverage.
-If you elect to cancel the coverage, you must contact The Standard directly at 1-877-321-4427.
+At the end of the pay continuation period, direct billing will begin unless the staff member cancels the coverage by directly contacting Broadspire (866-357-1122).

-An eligible staff member who has received notice of discontinuation should be offered career transition services consistent with guidelines established by the Division of Human Resources during the period of notice and pay continuation.
+An eligible staff member who has received notice of discontinuation should be offered career transition services consistent with guidelines established by Human Resources during the period of notice and pay continuation.
 Career transition services are intended to facilitate the transition of staff members to other suitable positions either at the University or another organization.
-Career transition services are not available to a staff member who has rejected a transfer job opportunity, as defined in Section I.D.
+Career transition services are not available to a staff member who has rejected a transfer job opportunity, as defined in Section 628.1D.